keichi/binary-parser/README.md

 [![npm](https://img.shields.io/npm/v/binary-parser)](https://www.npmjs.com/package/binary-parser)
 [![license](https://img.shields.io/github/license/keichi/binary-parser)](https://github.com/keichi/binary-parser/blob/master/LICENSE)

-Binary-parser is a parser builder for JavaScript that enables you to write efficient binary parsers in a simple and declarative manner.
+Binary-parser is a parser builder and encoder for JavaScript that enables you to write efficient binary parsers in a simple and declarative manner.

 It supports all common data types required to analyze a structured binary